jgarverick/vsts-ext-proj-templates/VSTSExt/readme.md

 #Welcome to Visual Studio Team Services Extensions!

+###Please note that version 3.0 contains changes that could break existing project structures.
+It also leverages TypeScript 2.0.
 ###This project template was put together to help you get started quickly with VSTS extension development.
 The following components are included:

 - The `VSS.SDK.js` file, required for JavaScript interaction with VSTS